frankzhao/SubmissionApp/README.md

 - Currently, Wireworld is set up to put an automatic comment on submissions as to whether they compile.
 - As Uwe, download a zip of all submissions or a csv of all marks.
 - As Uwe or James, create a course and upload students by CSV.
-- As Uwe, click the "Start Peer Review" button on an assignment webpage.
-This means that each student who has submitted something gets access to a random other student's most recent submission.
-They can comment on it.
-Neither the reviewer nor the reviewee see each other's names.
+- As Uwe, access the peer review cycles for an assignment under the Edit pane.
+This lets you create peer review cycles and activate them.

 ## Miscellaneous